Scoots78/stripe-booking-form-test/README.md

 ## 🖥️ Front-End Interface

 The UI allows:
-- Input of a full Eveve `HOLD` URL.
+• Input of any Eveve `HOLD` URL.
-- On-screen JSON output of each step.
+• ​Stripe Elements card form (test cards only).
+• Live JSON viewer for every request/response.
+• Copy cURL commands or full logs to clipboard / download.
-- Triggering of individual API steps manually (for testing).
+• Manual replay of individual steps (e.g., `pm-id`) for deeper testing.
-- Future: Stripe Elements form to test real token submission.

 ---